Ayonijakaushik19/Ayonijakaushik19/README.md

 - 📫 How to reach me **ayonijakaushik19@gmail.com**

-- ⚡ Fun fact **I love to know about the things from very scratch and always seeking the originating points **
+- ⚡ Fun fact **I love to know about the things from very scratch and always seeking the originating points.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">